colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-We perform a move, update the current turn to the opposing player's turn then return the results of the move.
+You perform a move, update the current turn to the opposing player's turn then return the results of the move.

-## Testing out our changes
+## Testing out your changes

-We added quite a few changes, let's test them out.
+You added quite a few changes, let's test them out.

 Assuming your have a local http server running at the root of the project, navigate to the server's address in your
 web browser and open the browser console window again.